aiser-team/cabrnet/docs/manuals/data.md

 - `split`: Either `train` or `test`
 - `transform`: Image preprocessing function
 - `target_transform`: Label preprocessing function

+> For other typical `torchvision` datasets, sometimes the split is indicated by a `train` bool.
+Furthermore, sometimes `split` accepts the value `val` or similar for a validation dataset.

 Note that, to be used seamlessly by the main CaBRNet tool (`cabrnet`), each file **must** contain the description of a `train_set`, `test_set` and `projection_set` datasets.